f5devcentral/-terraform-xc-azure-ce/examples/single_node_multi_nic_new_vnet_new_subnet/README.md

-# Example Single node single NIC new VPC new subnet
+# Example Single node multi NIC new VPC new subnet

 This example instantiates: